ZaneLeBlanc/Group66Frontend/Frontend/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

+# Group66 Intrusion Detection System (IDS) Using Machine Learning
+## Project Description

+As the Internet becomes more common in daily life, the rise in cyber threats underscores the urgent need for robust defense mechanisms.
+An Intrusion Detection System (IDS) stands as a pivotal defense tool against cyber attacks.
+This project aims to augment the provided open-source IDS-ML framework through the development of a user-friendly web-based interface and backend database integration, to allow users to gather analytics on intrusion detection data and evaluate algorithm performance.

+The quality of a README description often differentiates a good project from a bad project.
+A good one takes advantage of the opportunity to explain and showcase:

+    What your application does,
+    Why you used the technologies you used,
+    Some of the challenges you faced and features you hope to implement in the future.

+## How to Install and Run the Project

+Running the ting

+`thing pms`

+## How to Use the Project

+What all the parts do

+## Credits

+This was a collaborative effort between 5 people for our senior design class at UTD.
+We were dubbed "Group 66" for the Spring semester of 2024.
+The following people were involved:

+- Zane LeBlanc - History
+- Aaron Subichev - Test Page Styling/User Input
+- Imad Siddiqui - Front-End
+- Micaela Landauro - Back-End
+- Amy Mendiola - Back-End
+- Nhut Nguyen - Faculty Sponsor
+- Rini Patel - Teaching Assistant

+## MIT License

+Copyright (c) 2024 UTDGROUP66-S24

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.